- Development of iPad applications

 - Use of mobile devices (iPads, iPhones, Androids, …) in education

 - Use of technology by nonprofit organizations

-- Effective teaching methods for undergraduate informatics classes
+- Effective teaching methods for undergraduate and graduate level informatics classes

 - Humanitarian free and open source software